ewebtechsuk/savirix/docs/deployment/hostinger.md

    git pull --ff-only origin master
    ```

 3. Run the manual sync script.
-It is safe to execute multiple times and only
+It is safe to execute multiple times and now
-   needs elevated privileges when changing permissions inside `public_html/`:
+   enforces the `public_html` symlink instead of copying files:

    ```bash
    bash scripts/hostinger_manual_sync.sh